 And that, my friends, can be a problem sometimes.

 The press rooms are filled mostly by fan press for the first 8 days or.
 As the first semi-final gets closer, more mainstream media begin to appear.
 There are exceptions to this cycle.
-The Portuguese media were think on the ground almost from the first day.
+The Portuguese media were thick on the ground almost from the first day.
 Similarly, if a smaller country believes itself to have a particularly strong entry, they will often send journalists out for the first week.
 This year there was a fair number of Lithuanian and Hungarian mainstream media on the ground for most of the fortnight.

 But mostly it’s people blogging or writing for Eurovision-specific websites.
 I was accredited for ESCInsight (rather than for 58points).
 I enjoy writing for Ewan and Sharleen: they like the sort of articles I am inclined to write: I can be a bit cerebral, scratch down below the surface.
 I wasn’t expected to push out bursts of copy about each rehearsal or press conference: it’s more like feature writing.
 They’ve never required me to chase the banal to produce clickbait.
 This is unusual in the bubble.